Dovieee30/Zwiggy/README.md

-# Zwiggy: Your Personal Safety App
+# Zwiggy - Your Personal Safety App

 ### The Problem
 Traditional safety apps fail because they are obvious.
 If you are in danger, opening a bright red SOS app can provoke an attacker, and phones are often checked or snatched away.